elolab/ILoReg/README.md

 ## Example

-Please follow this [link](https://gitlab.utu.fi/pajosm/iloreg) to an example, where a Peripheral Blood Mononuclear Cell (PBMC) dataset was analyzed using ILoReg.
+Please follow this [link](https://gitlab.utu.fi/pajosm/iloreg) to an example, where a peripheral blood mononuclear cell (PBMC) dataset was analyzed using `ILoReg`.

 ## Contact information

-If you find bugs from ILoReg or have suggestions on how to improve our pipeline, please contact us in [GitHub](https://gitlab.utu.fi/pajosm/iloreg).
+If you find bugs from `ILoReg` or have questions or suggestions on how to improve our pipeline, please contact us in [GitHub](https://gitlab.utu.fi/pajosm/iloreg).